uw-comphys/shapelets/README.md

 ## Getting Started

 Users are directed to the shapelets [official website](https://uw-comphys.github.io/shapelets/shapelets.html) for all documentation, including installation instructions, detailed examples, and more.
+If you plan to use the shapelets package for your own work, please cite appropriately using the [citation](#citation) below or the "Cite this repository" dropdown on the right sidebar.

+## Issues

+If you encounter any **bugs** or **problems** with shapelets, please create a post using our package [issue tracker](https://github.com/uw-comphys/shapelets/issues).
+Please provide a clear and concise description of the problem, with images or code-snippets where appropriate.
+We will do our best to address these problems as fast and efficiently as possible.

 ## Contribute